ualibweb/UALIB_ChemStructures/README.md

 particularly if the chemical structure has led you to useful content within their thesis (as noted above, each thesis Author holds their own copyright).
-If you are reusing a large corpus of the structures as a dataset, then it is appreciated if you cite our work (The University of Alabama Libraries) as we put the effort into the indexing and data compilation.
+If you are reusing a large corpus of the structures as a dataset, then it is appreciated if you cite our work as we put the effort into the indexing and data compilation.
 Lastly, any code in this repository is licensed under the BSD-2 license.